jb106/MagicLinks/README.md

 players.SetAt(0, newPlayer);
 ```

-ModifyAt — increase MoveSpeed of the Player at index 1
+ModifyAt — Modify a specific field of the element at a given index
 ```csharp
 var players = MagicVariables.PLAYER_LIST["Players"];
 players.ModifyAt(1, p => {